Ophir-Gal/artapp/README.md

 # ArtApp
 An Android application for collaborative art.
+This project is the semester project for CMSC436, UMD, Fall 2020.
 <hr>
 Team: Ophir Gal, Cheyenne Montgomery, and .
+Group #: 45.